Wonder Man: Fictional character biography

 Wonder Man later reappears to Captain America (Steve Rogers), telling him that he feels sorry for his past actions and that he is trying to redeem himself.
 Before he can accept help from the Avengers, he is attacked by the Red Hulk.
 He managed to take him down and looks at Avengers Tower, claiming that he will "earn his way back".
-He later plays a pivotal role in rescuing the Wasp from the Microverse.
-After this, Wonder Man is shown celebrating Jan's return alongside the rest of the Avengers at Stark Tower.
+He later plays a pivotal role in rescuing Wasp from the Microverse.
+After this, Wonder Man is shown celebrating Wasp's return alongside the rest of the Avengers at Stark Tower.

 At Wasp's urging, Simon later joins the Avengers Unity Squad.
 During conversations with Jan and Sunfire, he makes it clear has no intentions of fighting, and only wants to help use his PR skills to win over skeptical citizens.
 He and the Scarlet Witch rekindle their relationship.
 During the final confrontation with the Celestial Executioner, he allows Rogue to absorb him to give her the power to oppose the Celestial, but his essence remains in Rogue after Wanda expels the other absorbed powers from her, leaving Rogue with Simon's powers and once again unable to touch others.

 During the AXIS storyline, Wonder Man's consciousness was still in Rogue at the time when the X-Men and the Avengers were inverted by an inversion spell.
 Rogue used Wonder Man's powers when helping the X-Men.

-At the time when the Avengers Unity Squad traveled to Counter-Earth to find Quicksilver and Scarlet Witch, Rogue was captured by High Evolutionary's right-hand man Master Scientist who removed Wonder Man's consciousness from Rogue.
+When the Avengers Unity Squad traveled to Counter-Earth to find Quicksilver and Scarlet Witch, Rogue was captured by High Evolutionary's right-hand man Master Scientist, who removed Wonder Man's consciousness from Rogue.

 After Rogue was unable to see or hear Wonder Man, he was still in Rogue's mind.
 When Rogue kissed Deadpool, Wonder Man was freed from Rogue's body as the result of Deadpool's healing factor acting like a circuit breaker that enabled Wonder Man to escape from Rogue's body.

 During the "Secret Empire" storyline, Wonder Man appears as a member of the Underground which is a resistance movement against Hydra ever since they took over the United States.

 During the "Empyre" storyline, Wonder Man, Quicksilver, and Mockingbird deal with the Kree and the Skrull's fight with the Cotati near Navojoa.
 When Quicksilver is hit by special spheres fired by the Cotati magicians, Mockingbird and Wonder Man come to his aid and help the Kree and the Skrull turn the tide against the Cotati.